Hanging signs provide huge impact and incredible visibility for your corporate branding at trade shows.

 Advance Warehouse Delivery

-You have the option to ship to the advance warehouse versus direct to the show.
+You have the option to ship to the advance warehouse versus direct to the show site.

-The disadvantage of shipping to the show is you are put in a queue with everyone else that didn’t get their sign hung.
+The disadvantage of shipping to the show site is that you are put into a queue with everyone else that didn’t get their sign hung.
 This might delay you hours or days.

-At the show, you need a physical space to assemble the sign and that get challenging among crates and other exhibitors.
+At the show, you need a physical space to assemble the sign and that gets challenging among crates and other exhibitors.
 Depending upon the size of your sign, you might need all of your booth space to construct the sign.

 This potentially prevents you from starting on your booth until the sign is out of the way.
 This also affects how you schedule booth labor.
 If they are there too early you’re paying them to stand around.
-Schedule them too late and you may be rushing to finish your booth.
+Schedule them too late and you may be rushing to finish your booth or paying additional overtime fees.

 Packing and Labeling

 For packing, one way cartons tend to be one way.
 You might get a couple of uses out of it but if it gets crushed you will likely damage the metal framework.
 Protect your sign with cases or crates.

 Many signs break down into standard molded cases for reasonable portability.
 This is great for smaller signs, typically up to 12 or 15 feet in width/depth.
 These usually require 1-3 cases.